 Closed-Loop Policy Inference and Evaluation#

 This workflow demonstrates running the finetuned GR00T N1.7 policy in closed-loop and evaluating it in the Arena Unitree G1 Static Apple-to-Plate Task environment using Arena’s server-client (remote-policy) architecture.
-The server hosts the finetuned checkpoint outside the Arena container; the Arena container runs the simulation and queries the server over ZeroMQ.
+The GR00T policy server, which hosts the finetuned checkpoint, runs outside the Arena container.
+The Arena container itself runs only the simulation and a thin GR00T client that queries the server for actions.

 Step 1: Start the GR00T policy server#